AnthonyMichaelTDM/DRG-Save-Editor/readme.md

 - ???

 ## Installation
-Download the [DRG Save Editor.zip](https://github.com/robertnunn/DRG-Save-Editor/blob/master/DRG%20Save%20Editor.zip) file and extract the zip file and start the editor using the "start editor.cmd" batch file.
+Download the [DRG Save Editor.zip](https://github.com/robertnunn/DRG-Save-Editor/blob/master/DRG%20Save%20Editor.zip) file and extract the zip file and start the editor using the "start editor.cmd" batch file. **note: this will run **

+or:
+- clone the repo
+- open your terminal in the base directory of the project
+- install the required packages with pip using the following command: `pip install -r ./requirements.txt`
+- if you're on anything but windows, edit main.py to remove all references to the winreg package
+- start the program with the `python3 ./src/main/python/main.py` command

 ## Known Issues
-- Due to a change in how overclocks are stored adding overclocks is broken and will completely reset your save if you try it.
-As such, adding OCs has been disabled and will not happen, even if you somehow manage to add some to the "Acquired but unforged" section.
 - The editor works by looking for specific values in the raw data of the save, it doesn't decode the data into a nice, neat python object.
 As a result if certain things aren't present in the save (e.g., >0 forged overclocks, certain resources) the editor will malfunction and give nonsensical results.
 The solution is to acquire at least one of the resources in game _then_ use the editor.

 ## Troubleshooting